 I wasn’t too fussed re time on this run, which is just as well because I kept stopping to film all the great moments that happened :

 A group of American wrestlers.
 And how do I know they were wrestlers?
 Well, because I ran the course with them – by accident, not design – and they had one of those American military-type chants “What do we do?
 Wrestle.
 When do we do it etc etc “and then they would end the chant with “pehelvan zindabad” which I though a brilliant touch.
-Pehelvan is Hindi for wrestler, so good on them.
+Pehelvan is Hindi for wrestler, by the way, so good on them.

 Admittedly today was a super special day for running up and down Rajpath, since there was no traffic, but even on normal days, if you were to do this early in the morning when traffic is less hectic, you would be doing yourself a great favour – to run down such an iconic road with amazing views…trust me, it is a pretty fabulous feeling.